Some colleges plan to bring back more students in the spring - The Boston Globe

 Advertisement

 That argument has been particularly compelling for schools that managed the fall with relatively minimal infections — and the schools that watched and learned from them.
-Cornell University expects about 19,500 students will be living on or around its Ithaca, New York, campus next semester, more than 80% of enrollment and about 1,500 more students than were there during the fall.
+Cornell University expects about 19,500 students will be living on or around its Ithaca, N.Y., campus next semester, more than 80 percent of enrollment and about 1,500 more students than were there during the fall.

 “When this started, the premise was that students would not and could not behave responsibly,” said Michael Kotlikoff, Cornell University’s provost.
 “I think we’ve proven that this is not so.”